Skip to content

 Detail Tools Usually rely on identifier fields returned by list tools, such as dashboard_uuid, rule_uuid, incident_uuid, issue_id.

-Data Query Tools It is recommended to use them in the order of "discover first, then query".
-First, use discovery tools to obtain available source, field, index, then perform the formal query.
+Data Query Tools It is recommended to use in the order of "discover first, then query".
+First, obtain available source, field, index through discovery tools, then perform the formal query.

 Verification Method

-After configuration is complete, you can ask in your MCP client:
+After configuration is complete, you can ask in the MCP client:

 The client should be able to discover and call owl.metric.list.
 If connection fails, authentication fails, the tool list is empty, or results are empty, please refer to Troubleshooting.